Exclusive: Apple supplier Foxconn to shrink workforce as sales growth stalls

 "Even if technology is improving, the price will still come down," Woo said.
 "We've come to accept that, our customers have come to accept that."

-Automation will be key to keeping labor costs under control in the long-term, Woo said, as the company pushes to have robotic arms complete mundane tasks currently done by workers.
+Automation will be key to keeping labour costs under control in the long-term, Woo said, as the company pushes to have robotic arms complete mundane tasks currently done by workers.

 But Woo noted that company chairman Terry Gou's previously stated goal of 1 million robots was "a generic concept" rather than a firm target.